thiagoperes/IDMPhotoBrowser/README.markdown

     // Create and setup browser
     IDMPhotoBrowser *browser = [[IDMPhotoBrowser alloc] initWithPhotos:photos];
     browser.delegate = self;
+    browser.modalTransitionStyle = UIModalTransitionStyleCrossDissolve;

+    /* You can customize the toolbar:
+     * There are two boolean properties you can set: displayActionButton and displayArrowButton;
+     * If you dont want the toolbar at all, you can set displayToolbar = NO.
+     */

     browser.displayActionButton = YES;
 	browser.displayArrowButton = YES;
-    browser.modalTransitionStyle = UIModalTransitionStyleCrossDissolve;

-    /* If you want to use custom action
+    /* If you want to use custom action:
-     * Just set the array actionButtonTitles with the titles for the actionSheet
+     * Just set the array actionButtonTitles with the titles for the actionSheet;
      * And then implement the method photoBrowser:didDismissActionSheetWithButtonIndex:, from the IDMPhotoBrowser delegate */ browser.actionButtonTitles = @[@"Option 1", @"Option 2", @"Option 3", @"Option 4"];